synku20777/dzik118/docs/TESTING.md

   record an administrative adjustment before delivery.
 Verify the invoice snapshot reflects the adjustment and a corresponding record is created in `late_fee_adjustments`.
+- **Invoice template customization and snapshot immutability.** Update the organization's invoice template under `/admin/o/:orgId/settings/invoice-template` (reorder section blocks, toggle visibility, add custom text, configure row formatting).
+Generate an invoice and verify that the new structure renders on the invoice view, resident portal, and PDF.
+Then modify the organization's template again (e.g. delete the custom text or change section order).
+Re-open the previously generated invoice and verify that its rendered HTML and content remain completely unchanged, proving snapshot immutability.
 - **Double-clicking Send.** Sending an invoice is safe to repeat.
 Two clicks, or two people clicking at the same time, produce exactly one email and one delivery record, not two.